UX Goals

 Fast

 Users are here to accomplish tasks.
-The faster they can do so, the more satisfied they'll be, increasing retention.
+The faster they can do so, the more satisfied they'll be and that increases retention.
 This goal extends beyond fast technology; it's about creating efficient experiences that anticipate needs and present information appropriately.
+If specific information is needed before a task can be completed, I make sure that information is pre-loaded on the screen so people don't have hunt for it.
 Simple experiences attract users, and fast experiences keep them coming back.

 Smart

 Devices can track location and store patterns.
-For example, if a salesperson opens a sales app in Austin, TX, they're likely visiting a customer there - show relevant information.
+For example, if a salesperson opens a sales app in Austin, TX, they're likely visiting a customer there so it would appropriate to pre-load the customer info.
+If a person is using a mobile invoicing app then pre-filling the address based on location or tracking the time spend at location would be smart.
 Smart experiences use automatic defaults, AI, and predictive features.
-The more we know about users, the smarter the experience.

 Delightful